 Walter M. Gorr, custodian, Facilities Management, 1991

-Carol J. Janisse, office assistant 5, Innovation and Industry Engagement, 1993
+Carol J. Janisse, office assistant 5, Innovation and Commercialization, 1993

 Rosella M. Juntunen, senior staff assistant, Institutional Equity, 1968